-Sub-partners can be grouped together under one project partner • (generally a public authority of some kind).
-The advantage of forming this arrangement is that the partner can submit finance and activity reports for the sub-partners (less paperwork for the sub-partners).
-This also means that the partner and sub-partners can use the same controller and get their expenditure checked at the same time (thereby reducing control costs).
-The following points must be kept in mind (see Fact Sheet 14 for more information): The partner and its sub-partners must be based in the same 0 country; o All sub-partners are subject to all programme rules about the eligibility of funding; All sub-partners must keep full separate records of their 0 expenditure; It is the responsibility of the partner to ensure that there is real and effective control of all sub-partner expenditure; Sub-partners are still liable for any irregularities in their 0 expenditure and are covered by the standard programme rules for repaying any amounts incorrectly paid out.
-Funding rates and All partners in EU Member States can claim reimbursement of 60% of costs for all project activities (Norwegian organisations are reimbursed at project budgets a rate of 50%).
+- Sub-partners can be grouped together under one project partner (generally a public authority of some kind).
+The advantage of forming this arrangement is that the partner can submit payment and activity reports for the sub-partners (less paperwork for the sub-partners).
+This also means that the partner and sub-partners can use the same controller and get their expenditure checked at the same time (thereby reducing control costs). - The following points must be kept in mind (see Fact Sheet 14 for more information): - The partner and its sub-partners must be based in the same country; - All sub-partners are subject to all programme rules about the eligibility of funding; - All sub-partners must keep full separate records of their expenditure; - It is the responsibility of the partner to ensure that there is real and effective control of all sub-partner expenditure; - Sub-partners are still liable for any irregularities in their expenditure and are covered by the standard programme rules for repaying any amounts incorrectly paid out.

+Funding rates All partners in EU Member States can claim reimbursement of 60% of costs for all project activities (Norwegian partners 50%).
 Applicants should always check the specific conditions for each call for proposals for information on the total funds still available and any special funding terms that may apply.
 There is no formal minimum or maximum budget for regular projects, but projects will be assessed on value for money and larger projects will be expected to deliver significant and tangible benefits to the programme area.
-Budget sizes for North Sea Programme projects during the previous funding period (VB) ranged from roughly €2 to 6 million.
 Small-scale projects must keep within the total budget limit of €500.000, and the suggested minimum budget is €200.000.

-Calls for All project applications correctly submitted through the programme's Online Monitoring System with all relevant supporting documents by the proposals end of a call will be assessed.
-Given the limited amount of available funding, it is unclear how many calls for proposals will be held after Call3.
+Information The programme launches regular calls for proposals.
+All project applications correctly submitted through the online monitoring system with all relevant supporting documents by the end of a call will be assessed.
 Applicants should regularly consult the programme website at www.interregnorthsea.eu for announcements about new calls.
+As a general rule these will take place every six months in the start-up phase of the programme later on in the programme implementation the intervals may increase.